 Leaders can be spotted in around school by the special badges they wear.
 A notice board in the hall displays photographs and names of all current JLT members.

 What do Junior Leaders do?

-- Junior Leaders represent the student voice in the college.
+- Junior Leaders represent the student voice.